I'm sooo not good at torturing so i outsource it to stalin

 "A trophy?"

-My boot heel came down on something hard.
+My boot heel touched another object.
 The Arisaka.
 Another one of his cherished artifacts.

-I looked the old man in the eye, allowed a faint, cold smile to touch my lips, and in one fluid motion, I reached behind my back for the axe.
-I brought it down hard on the rifle's stock.
+I looked the old man in the eye, allowed a faint, cold smile to touch my lips, and in one fluid motion, I reached behind my back for the axe, and brought it down hard on the rifle's stock.

 A raw, choked sound ripped from his throat.
 He hunched over, his hands frantically scrambling for the broken pieces, completely forgetting the functional rifle he still held.

 I didn't.
 I scooped his Mosin from the floor.
-It was an old model, but still functional, more importantly, still loaded.
+It was an old model, but still functional, more importantly, very much loaded, ready to shoot at any moment.
 I smiled, leveling it at the old man crumpled on the ground.

 I could pull the trigger.
 It would be easy, but that felt like a waste of a perfectly good bargaining position.